 When I went to college, I told the career counselor I wanted to major in Speech Communication and in Studio Art.
 I was promptly told, "You can't do that.
 Communication goes with Business and Art goes with Theatre."
 I then made it clear to her that I was both an extrovert AND an introvert and those two majors combined were who I am.
-And because I was paying for school - I intended to get what I wanted regardless of what she thought I should do.
+And I went on to say that because I was paying for my education - I intended to get what I wanted regardless of what she thought I should do.
 Four years later, I left college having conferred those two degrees.

 Then, in my late twenties, I inherited a business.
-Overnight, I became the chief operations officer of a privately owned franchise of a national company, co-owned by my fiancé and his dad.
-They had been business partners until the father was incapacitated from a terminal illness which created an urgent need for me to step in and run the business.
+Overnight, I became what would now be called the chief operations officer of a privately owned franchise of a national company, co-owned by my fiancé and his dad.
+They had been business partners until the father was incapacitated from a terminal illness creating an urgent need for me to step in and run the business.

 When the family asked for my help, I was working full-time in marketing communication applying my two college degrees and my interests in psychology, communication and media.
 And although the abrupt work and life change was completely against my will; today, I believe it was divine intervention to put me on my true career path.

-Over the next four years, I 'earned' a blood, sweat and tears version of a business degree while figuring out how to best operate a business.
-Because the one person who could teach me the business was in a coma, I tapped into my talents of learning and resourcefulness to study all the aspects of company operations: logistics, customer service, finance, legal, human resources, sales, marketing, etc. and apply that knowledge to help the business thrive and scale.
+Over the next four years, I 'earned' what I call the blood, sweat and tears version of a business degree while figuring out how to best operate and grow a business I knew nothing about.
+Because the one person who could teach me the business was in a coma, I tapped into my innate strengths of responsibility, strategy and resourcefulness to learn and apply my talents all the aspects of company organization and operations: logistics, customer service, finance, legal, human resources, sales, marketing, etc. and apply that knowledge to help the business thrive and scale.

-While I learned the ins and outs of business management, I also learned very acutely that company’s are about PEOPLE.
-The core of business is HUMAN BEHAVIOR in relation to direction, tasks and money.
+While I learned the ins and outs of business management, I also learned very acutely that businesses are about PEOPLE.
+The core of business is HUMAN BEHAVIOR in relation to leadership direction, job duties/tasks and the flow of money.
 Simply put, the right human talents aligned with good leadership and supported by sound organizational systems make a company profitable - or not.
-Therefore, if you want to make money in business - you have to be open to learning and appreciating people and understanding human behavior.
+Therefore, if you want to make money in business - you have to be open to learning about and appreciating people and understanding human behavior.

 - how managers and leaders were trained to enable their people to be productive and engaged in their careers and,